fastforwardlabs/mdffreport13/src/02-background.md

 ### The ladder of causation

-In [The Book of Why](http://bayes.cs.ucla.edu/WHY/), Judea Pearl, author of much foundational work in causality, describes three kinds of reasoning we can perform as the rungs on a ladder.
+In [The Book of Why](http://bayes.cs.ucla.edu/WHY/), Judea Pearl, an author of much foundational work in causality, describes three kinds of reasoning we can perform as rungs on a ladder.
 These rungs describe when we need causality, and what it buys us.^[See also Pearl’s article: [The Seven Tools of Causal Inference, with Reflections on Machine Learning](https://cacm.acm.org/magazines/2019/3/234929-the-seven-tools-of-causal-inference-with-reflections-on-machine-learning/fulltext).]

 ![The ladder of causation, as described in [The Book of Why](http://bayes.cs.ucla.edu/WHY/).](figures/ff13-06.png)

 On the **first rung**, we can do **statistical and predictive reasoning**.
 This covers most (but not all) of what we do in machine learning.
-We may make very sophisticated forecasts, infer latent variables in complex deep generative models, or cluster data according to subtle relations - all of these things sit on rung one.
+We may make very sophisticated forecasts, infer latent variables in complex deep generative models, or cluster data according to subtle relations.
+All of these things sit on rung one.

-_Example: a bank wishes to predict which of its current business loans are likely to default, so it can make financial forecasts accounting for likely losses._
+_Example: a bank wishes to predict which of its current business loans are likely to default, so it can make financial forecasts that account for likely losses._

 The **second rung** is **interventional reasoning**.
 Interventional reasoning allows us to predict what will happen when a system is changed.
 This enables us to describe what characteristics are particular to the exact observations we’ve made, and what should be invariant across new circumstances.
 This kind of reasoning requires a _causal_ model.
 Intervening is a fundamental operation in causality, and we’ll discuss both interventions and causal models in this chapter.

-_Example: a bank would like to reduce the number of loans which default, and considers changing its policy.
+_Example: a bank would like to reduce the number of loans which default, and considers changing its policies.
 Predicting what will happen as a result of this intervention requires that the bank understand the causal relations which affect loan defaulting._

 The **third rung** is **counterfactual reasoning**.
 On this rung, we can talk not only about what has happened, but also what would have happened if circumstances were different.
 Counterfactual reasoning requires a more precisely specified causal model than intervention.
 This form of reasoning is very powerful, providing a mathematical formulation of computing in alternate worlds where events were different.

-_Example: a bank would like to know what the likely return on a loan would have been, had they offered different terms to what they did._
+_Example: a bank would like to know what the likely return on a loan would have been, had they offered different terms than they did._

 ![The ladder of causation describes the kind of question we can answer depending on the sophistication of our causal model.](figures/ff13-07.png)

 By now, we hopefully agree that there is something to causality, and it has much to offer.
 However, we have yet to really _define_ causality.
-We must begin with that most familiar refrain: correlation is not causation.
+We must begin with a familiar refrain: correlation is not causation.

 ### From correlation to causation

 #### Spurious correlations

 Very many things display correlation.
 The rooster crows when the sun rises.^[Some farm-experienced members of the CFF team are keen to point out that roosters crow pretty much _all the time_.]
 The lights turn off when you flick a switch.
-Global temperatures have risen alarmingly since the 1800s, and meanwhile pirate numbers have dwindled to almost nothing ([Forbes](https://www.forbes.com/sites/erikaandersen/2012/03/23/true-fact-the-lack-of-pirates-is-causing-global-warming/#5cb710453a67)).
+Global temperatures have risen alarmingly since the 1800s, and meanwhile pirate numbers have dwindled to almost nothing.^[See this article in [Forbes](https://www.forbes.com/sites/erikaandersen/2012/03/23/true-fact-the-lack-of-pirates-is-causing-global-warming/#5cb710453a67)]

 These examples show us that while correlation can _appear_ as a result of causation, as in the case of the light switch, correlation certainly does not always _imply_ causation, as in the case of the pirates.

 Correlated things are not always related.^[On a technical note, correlation measures only _linear_ association.
 For instance, `x` squared is uncorrelated with `x`, despite being completely dependent on it.
-When we say “correlation is not causation,” we really mean “statistical dependence is not causation”.]
+When we say “correlation is not causation,” we really mean “statistical dependence is not causation.”]
 It’s possible to find many correlations with no readily imaginable causal interaction.
 The internet treasure [Spurious Correlations](https://www.tylervigen.com/spurious-correlations) collects many amusing examples of this.
 These spurious correlations most likely arise as a result of small sample size and coincidences that are bound to happen when making many comparisons.
 We should not be surprised if we find something that has low probability if we try many combinations.

 ![Figure source: [Spurious Correlations](https://www.tylervigen.com/spurious-correlations).](figures/spurious-correlation.png)

 In real world systems, spurious correlations can be cause for serious ethical concerns.
-For instance, certain characteristics may be associated with individuals or minority groups which make superficial features powerful at a learning task.
+For instance, certain characteristics may be associated with individuals or minority groups, but these particular characteristics are not important to our model.
+However, the model weights them as important during a learning task.
 This can easily embed bias and unfairness into an algorithm based on spurious correlations in a given dataset.

 #### The Principle of Common Cause